Top 10 Colleges to Study MBA in Canada

 10. Edwards School of Business – University of Saskatchewan

-The Edwards Master of Business Administration focuses on gaining a deeper understanding of organisations and their local and global context, as well as establishing an integrative and strategic approach to management.
-The programme emphasises teamwork, leadership, and business strategy.
-The school aspires for a varied student body, ensuring that your classroom experience, as well as your academic programme, sufficiently equipped you for the corporate world.
+The Edwards Master of Business Administration focuses on gaining a deeper understanding of organizations and their local and global context, as well as establishing an integrative and strategic approach to management.
+The program emphasizes teamwork, leadership, and business strategy.
+The school aspires for a varied student body, ensuring that your classroom experience, as well as your academic program, sufficiently equipped you for the corporate world.